r1mar/materials/npm.README.md

 This project contains custom components missed in angular materials2.
 They can be used in angular2 apps.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Components

 * Carousel